To be the model for academic excellence, student-focused service and community engagement.

 General education learning outcomes reflect “the knowledge, perspective, and skills which are a part of the educational experience of all students.”
 The faculty at Terra State believes that general education courses should prepare graduates to

-- Demonstrate an understanding of cultural differences and the knowledge of how to work effectively in a global and diverse culture and society.
+- Demonstrate understanding of cultural differences and ability to work effectively in a culturally diverse, global society.

-- Employ the methods of inquiry characteristic of natural sciences, social sciences, mathematics, and the arts and humanities.
+- Employ the methods of inquiry and research commonly used in the natural sciences, the social sciences, mathematics, the arts, and the humanities.

 - Engage in our democratic society.